JanCas/Hamming_Code/README.md

 14. _ReceiveMsg_: 1 parameter: party. receives all the messages of a certain party
 15. _ReoveParityBit_: 1 parameter: decoded message. removes all the parity bits
 16. _send_: 3 parameters: message, ID, party.
 Writes the message to a party with a certain ID into a csv party
-17. _sendXMSGs_: 3 parameters: Number of messagesto send, party, Length of message.
-Combines all the methods so that it genertes encodes and sends a message
+17. _sendXMSGs_: 3 parameters: Number of messages to send, party, Length of message.
+Combines all the methods so that it generates encodes and sends a certain amount of messages.
 18. _StringtoArray_: 1 parameter: String.
-Onverts a String to an Array.
+Converts a String to an Array.

+Source Wikipedia Haming Code: https://en.wikipedia.org/wiki/Hamming_code